mhemon/Blood_Bank/README.md

 # Blood Bank
-This project is made for Assignment purpose.
+This project is made for Assignment purposes.

 <div>
   <kbd>